vectorgrp/sil-kit/docs/usage/quickstart.rst

    - The simulated time within a simulation as it is perceived by a participant.
 Participants might be synchronized or unsynchronized.

-A simulation consists of participants, which all share the same domain identifier.
+A simulation consists of participants which all connect to the same registry URI.
 The participants might be physically distributed in a network or running on the same host.
-The simulation is identified by its domain among all network hosts taking part in the simulation.

 Thus, it is feasible to have multiple simulations running in parallel on the same host computer.
 Some participants can have special roles, depending on e.g. the synchronization and detail of the simulation or